 Locked out of your account?
-G Suite administrators can check the User list in the Google Admin console to find details on which limits you hit and when access will be restored.
+As an administrator, you can check the User list in the Google Admin console to find details on which limits you hit and when access will be restored.
 Sometimes, you can reset the Gmail suspension.

 - Android Gmail app

-- G Suite Sync for Microsoft Outlook® clients
+- Google Workspace Sync for Microsoft Outlook (GWSMO) clients

 Migrations or bulk operations using sync clients